gpremel/cascada-slave-client/README.md

 In this example, the C variable `a` is bound the Cascada variable `a`, the C variable `b` is bound to the Cascada variable `theB`and the C variable `c` is bound to the Cascada variable `myC`.
 Notice that the Cascada type corresponding to the C type `uint32_t` is `csc_uint32`.
 A complete list of types is available in the README of the Cascada master server.

 The master server defines the value taken by `theB`.
 Cruesli loads said value in `b`.
 The computation node does its computations; the result is stored in `c` and `a`, but the server only needs a value for `myC`.
-Cruesli knows that the value of `myC` is to be read in `c`, and sends the value of `c`.
+Cruesli knows that the value of `myC` is to be read in `c`, and thus sends the value of `c`.

 What's great with this approch is that the programmer does not need to know the precise need of the master server at compile time, but only a set of variable it _might_ need.
 If the needs of the server were to change (say that the master server wants to read both `a` and `myC`, or only `a`), said needs could (theorically, the server should notify the program of the change and that is currently not implemented) be satisfied immediately, without even having to restart the program !
+In the current state of things, the slave server would have to be restarted, but it wouldn't have to be recompiled.

 ### Code